StevenClontz/PreTeXt-website/site/pages/community.md

 - [pretext-dev](https://groups.google.com/forum/#!forum/pretext-dev).
 Discussions about features and implementation.
 - [pretext-a11y](https://groups.google.com/forum/#!forum/pretext-a11y).
 Accessibility discussions.

+GitHub issues are reserved for confirmed bugs, or new features, that have first been discussed on Google Groups.

 ## Social media

 A number of PreTeXt users and developers are active on Bluesky, look for [#PreTeXtGang](https://bsky.app/hashtag/PreTeXtGang).

 Also check out the [MathTech.org Discord Server](https://mathtech.org/chat) which has channels for PreTeXt and related projects.

-## Zoom "office hours"
+## Zoom "Drop-In" Office Hours

-Most weeks we host multiple zoom drop-in office hours to help newcomers and discuss new features and development.
+Most weeks we host multiple Zoom drop-in office hours to help newcomers, and to discuss new features and development.
 Days and times are announced on the [pretext-announce](https://groups.google.com/forum/#!forum/pretext-announce) group and listed at our [calendar](https://mathtech.org/events/)

 ## GitHub